How to Lower PPC Churn Rates

 Try to foster a bond between your business and your customers by rewarding long-time customers.
 For instance, you can offer high-value customers a dedicated customer support line, early access to new features, and more.

-Creating a community can provide you multiple advantages.
+Creating a community can provide you with multiple advantages.
 One of the most significant benefits you get when you build a community is that it serves as a medium to interact with your customers.
 Creating a community also helps drive user-generated content, which is useful in your marketing efforts.

 Create a place on platforms such as Slack, Reddit, and Facebook where your customers are able to create new friendships, get some valuable tips, and get a chance to interact with your team.